Belphemur/AdminCmd/src/main/resources/ReadMe.txt

     #If set to true, get the commands of every plugins installed
     #Else only from the folder HelpFiles where you set your help files
     getHelpForAllPlugins: true

+#Item used for the SuperBreaker mode
+superBreakerItem: 278

 Commands.yml Explanations :
 ===========================